There’s no denying the appeal of a thick slice of rich, decadent chocolate cake. And if you’re going to make it, you better make it good.

 - Eggs - used to bind the batter and helps the cake rise

 - Vanilla - is there ever a recipe without vanilla?
-Try to use a good quality extract or Vanilla Bean Paste like this from Taylor & Colledge, which I always use.
+Try to use a good quality extract or Vanilla Bean Paste.

 - Hot Coffee - the star ingredient!
-Make it quite strong, using espresso powder if you have it!
+Make it quite strong, or use espresso powder if you have it!

 How to Make Your Own Buttermilk